1.2: Communicating in the Digital Age

 Exercises

-pen and paper icon1.
-Keep a daily journal recording the length of time you spend using various screen devices such as your smartphone, tablet, laptop, desktop, TV, etc. Also record the amount of time you use these for school-related activities, social networking activities, entertainment (which you can further break down into passive viewing, such as watching Netflix and YouTube videos, and interactive use such as gaming).
+- Keep a daily journal recording the length of time you spend using various screen devices such as your smartphone, tablet, laptop, desktop, TV, etc. Also, record the amount of time you use these for school-related activities, social networking activities, and entertainment (which you can further break down into passive viewing, such as watching Netflix and YouTube videos, and interactive use, such as gaming).
 What conclusions can you draw from quantifying your screen time?
 Are your habits consistent each day or throughout the week?
 Explain what benefit you derive from these activities and how they might help and hinder your professional development.

-3. Research what future technology might revolutionize the work you’re training to do.
+- Research what future technology might revolutionize the work you’re training to do.
 Bearing in mind the job description on the Government of Canada’s Job Bank Explore Careers by Essential Skills page, what tasks identified there can be automated?
-What will still be done by you because it involves the human element that can’t be automated?
+What will you still be doing because it involves the human element that can’t be automated?